fabiangunzinger/blog/_posts/2021-03-27-vim-essentials.md

   press `.`, the word under the cursor no longer is a match, so Vim jumps to the next match and applies the pending `gU` operator.
 Drew Neil calls this the "Improved dot-formula", since it we can use `.` to achieve `n.`.

+### Across files

+- `:vimgrep` has the advantage that we can use the Vim native regular expressions, which means we can test a complex regex in the current buffer and then execute it across many files.
+It's disadvantage is that it's very slow.

+- `:grep` is a wrapper around command line grep, which uses POSIX regex.

+- `:Ack` uses ack, which uses Perl regex and is also faster.

+- I'll probably use `:vimgrep` when I need its advantages and `:Ack` otherwise.

 ## Substitution